Why US Brokerage Accounts of American Expats are Being Closed (2017)

 The global financial regulatory landscape is dramatically changing.
 FATCA imposes significant new compliance burdens on non-U.S. financial institutions with U.S. clients.
 As a result, many non-U.S. financial institutions now simply refuse to service U.S. persons.
 Unfortunately, U.S. financial institutions are following suit due to FATCA and other considerations.
 There have been stories about Morgan Stanley closing American expat accounts, Merrill Lynch placing restrictions on non-resident accounts, and other banks with similar new policies on expat accounts.

-Among U.S. financial institutions, account restrictions differ between firms (for example Vanguard’s expat restrictions could be different than Fidelity’s American expat account restrictions).
-Some firms are closing all accounts for non-U.S. residents (Edward Jones and Ameriprise); while other firms are only restrict services available to Americans not resident in the U.S. In other cases, firms require very high minimum account values for non-U.S residents who wish to remain clients.
+Among U.S. financial institutions, account restrictions differ between firms.
+Some firms are closing all accounts for non-U.S. residents; while other firms are only restrict services available to Americans not resident in the U.S. In other cases, firms require very high minimum account values for non-U.S residents who wish to remain clients.
 Bans on purchasing U.S. mutual funds by non-residents, including Americans citizens, are now the norm.
 These new restrictions affect bank accounts, brokerage accounts, and retirement accounts (IRAs and 401ks).

 Why are non-U.S. Residents Restricted from Owning U.S. Mutual Funds?